Don’t make the rookie mistake of opening the wrong credit cards

 First of all, if your goal is free travel, you shouldn’t be focused on just one airline.
 I happen to fly American Airlines often because our home airport is DFW and DFW is an American Airlines hub.
 But just because we fly American Airlines a lot does not mean I should only earn American Airlines miles.

-Sometimes another loyalty program charges significantly less miles for the exact same AA flight.
+Sometimes another loyalty program requires significantly less miles for the exact same AA flight.
 For example, a direct flight from DFW to Puerto Vallarta is 25,000 or 30,000 AAdvantage miles roundtrip (depending on peak and off-peak dates) in economy.
 I can transfer Ultimate Rewards points to British Airways and book the exact same AA flight for half of that amount.
 You can read more details here.

 - Since American Airlines and British Airways are both in the Oneworld alliance, I can also use British Airways Avios (their name for miles) to book AA flights.